Gilbert Mackenzie Trench

+Gilbert Mackenzie Trench (1885–1979) was a Scottish architect, and the surveyor to the Metropolitan Police between 1920 and 1945.
+He was the sixth such architect to hold the post since its inception in 1842.
+He took over the role from John Dixon Butler, who died in post in 1920.

-Gilbert Mackenzie Trench (1885–1979) was a Scottish architect, and the Architect Surveyor to the Metropolitan Police.
-He is credited as the designer of the iconic Police Telephone Box which has since become a pop culture icon owing to its immortalisation as the space-time machine of Doctor Who.
-Information is sparse about him, as he is known mostly for the Police box.
+He is credited as the designer of the police telephone box, which has since become a pop culture icon owing to its immortalisation as the space-time machine of Doctor Who.

 Other buildings he is known to have designed include the police station and associated accommodation in Tooting in south London.
 Trench also designed Charles Rowan House on Margery Street, Clerkenwell, which was built in the 1920s as married quarters for Metropolitan policemen.

+Mackenzie Trench retired in 1945 and was succeeded in the role by John Innes Elliott in 1947.

 Early life

 Mackenzie Trench was born on 4 April 1885 in East Dulwich.
 He was one of five children and the eldest of two sons to the Scottish civil engineer, Gilbert Kennedy Campbell Trench (1855–1937), and his wife Clementina née Flett (1857–1938).
 Mackenzie Trench's younger brother, Alexander, later became an engineer, associated with the office of Babcock & Wilcox.